the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

 >
 > - `line 1`
 >   - `def` defines a new function called `draw_triangle()`
->   - it takes on parameter, or argument, called `side_length`
+>   - it takes one parameter, or argument, called `side_length`
 > - `line 4`
 >   - `side_length` is used as a variable
->   - you can use function's parameters inside the function as variables
+>   - you can use a function's parameters inside the function as variables
 > - `line 7`
 >   - `draw_triangle(200)` calls the function with a `side_length` of `200`
 >   - Once you have written a function, you must call it to use it.